sen4eg/bookleet/README.md

 ### LICENSE

-License hereby is almost granted, check the [License](LICENSE.md) file for more details.
+License hereby is granted for those who checked the [License](LICENSE.md) file and agreed on terms.